 Highlights

-• This book investigates the impact of the spread of digital technologies and practices, especially mass surveillance, on privacy and personhood.
+• Surveillance and the Vanishing Individual is an investigation into the impact of the spread of digital technologies and practices, and especially the wide-spread practice of mass surveillance, on privacy and personhood.

 • About the Author: Juan D. Lindau is professor of Political Science at Colorado College.